Brandeis University: Founding

 Middlesex University was a medical school located in Waltham, Massachusetts, that was at the time the only medical school in Massachusetts that did not impose a quota on Jews.
 The founder, John Hall Smith, died in 1944.
 Smith's will stipulated that the school should go to any group willing to use it to establish a non-sectarian university.
 Within two years, Middlesex University was on the brink of financial collapse.
-The school had not been able to secure accreditation by the American Medical Association, which Smith partially attributed to institutional antisemitism in the American Medical Association, and, as a result, Massachusetts had all but shut it down.
+The school had not been able to secure accreditation by the American Medical Association, which Smith partially attributed to institutional antisemitism in the American Medical Association.

 Smith's son, C. Ruggles Smith, was desperate for a way to save something of Middlesex University.
 He learned of a New York committee headed by Israel Goldstein that was seeking a campus to establish a Jewish-sponsored secular university.
 Smith approached Goldstein with a proposal to give the Middlesex campus and charter to Goldstein's committee, in the hope that his committee might "possess the apparent ability to reestablish the School of Medicine on an approved basis."
 While Goldstein was concerned about being saddled with a failing medical school, he was excited about the opportunity to secure a 100 acre "campus not far from New York, the premier Jewish community in the world, and only 9 mi from Boston, one of the important Jewish population centers."
-Goldstein agreed to accept Smith's offer, proceeding to recruit George Alpert, a Boston lawyer with fundraising experience as national vice president of the United Jewish Appeal.
+Goldstein agreed to accept Smith's offer, proceeding to recruit George Alpert, a Boston lawyer with fundraising experience as national co-chairman of the United Jewish Appeal.

 Alpert had worked his way through Boston University School of Law and co-founded the firm of Alpert and Alpert.
 Alpert's firm had a long association with the New York, New Haven and Hartford Railroad, of which he was to become president from 1956 to 1961.
-He is best known today as the father of Richard Alpert (Baba Ram Dass).
-He was influential in Boston's Jewish community.
-His Judaism "tended to be social rather than spiritual."
-He was involved in assisting children displaced from Germany.
-Alpert was to be chairman of Brandeis from 1946 to 1954, and a trustee from 1946 until his death.
+Alpert was chairman of Brandeis from 1946 to 1954, and a trustee from 1946 until his death.
 By February 5, 1946, Goldstein had recruited Albert Einstein, whose involvement drew national attention to the nascent university.
 Einstein believed the university would attract the best young people in all fields, satisfying a real need.

 In March 1946, Goldstein said the foundation had raised $10 million that it would use to open the school by the following year.
 The foundation purchased Middlesex University's land and buildings for two million dollars.
 The charter of this operation was transferred to the foundation along with the campus.
 The founding organization was announced in August and named The Albert Einstein Foundation for Higher Learning, Inc. The new school would be a Jewish-sponsored secular university open to students and faculty of all races and religions.